OER: Offline Experience Replay for Continual Offline Reinforcement Learning: Problem Formulation and Preliminary

 \paragraph{Experience Replay} ER \cite{ER} is the most widely-used rehearsal-based continual learning method.
 In terms of task $T_n$, the objective of ER is to retain good performance on previous tasks $\left[T_1, \cdots, T_{n-1}\right]$, by using the corresponding replay buffers $\left[B_1,\cdots,B_{n-1}\right]$, which called perform memory.
 Moreover, two additional behavior cloning losses, including the actor cloning loss and the critic cloning loss, are commonly used for previous tasks as follows

 where $B$ is the replay buffer and $Q_\text{replay}$ means the Q value saved from previous tasks.
 These two losses are called BC \cite{Disentangling}.

-Subsequent work \cite{Disentangling} shows that for a SAC architecture, the replay loss added on the actor network (Eq. \ref{actor_replay}) performs well, but the loss added on the critic network (Eq. \ref{critic_replay}) poorly effect.
+Subsequent work \cite{Disentangling} shows that for a soft actor-critic \cite{Haarnoja2018SoftAA} architecture, the replay loss added on the actor network (Eq. \ref{actor_replay}) performs well, but the loss added on the critic network (Eq. \ref{critic_replay}) poorly effect.
 Therefore, we only consider the actor cloning loss (Eq. \ref{actor_replay}) in our work.

 However, naively integrating the ER with offline RL results in a significant performance drop for CORL problems.
 To tackle this problem, we propose a novel method OER, which consists of two essential components as follows.